 The terms of collective agreements vary between sectors, so always contact your employer or union to find out more about your employment terms.

 Swedish law forbids discrimination on the basis of ethnicity, religion, gender, age, sexual orientation or functional disabilities.
 This applies to all employers, employees and job applicants, regardless of whether or not the discrimination is intentional.
-On a daily basis, this means that people expect to be treated with respect, regardless of their beliefs or appearance.
+People expect to be treated with respect, regardless of their beliefs or appearance.

 In serious cases, workplace discrimination might involve direct harassment or unfair treatment in terms of wages, employment conditions, or promotion opportunities.
 If someone is accused of discrimination, the employer is responsible for investigating the situation and taking appropriate measures.
 If a law has been broken, an employer may then be required to pay damages.
 As a further protection of equality rights, employees may not be punished for filing a report of discrimination.